dronov/dronovdotnet/source/2018-03-15-open-iot-challenge-4-final.html.markdown

 It is okay when your team located in one place.
 But when you have a remote team, you can't easily show your oscillograms to other members.
 Yes, you can make a video and upload it to YouTube, but doing it every time is very embarassing (checked by us).

-That's why we decided to build no only the o-scope.
+That's why we decided to build not only the o-scope.

 ![1](http://dronov.net/images/osc/3.png)